June 06, 2015

 Super Pac-Man promo flyer.

-A month after the show began airing Namco finally released their sequel called Super Pac-Man in Japan (North America saw a December release).
-Super brought radical changes in that Pac-Man now had to eat keys to unlock doors to get to and eat all the items in a level.
-A new power-up called Super Pellets allowed Pac-Man to “fly” over the ghosts (who grew flat to show the change in perspective) and doors to eat items without needing keys.
+A month after the show began airing, Namco finally released their own sequel called Super Pac-Man in Japan (North America saw a December release).
+Super brought radical changes to the Pac-Man formula.
+The regular pellets were replaced with fruit which were now sectioned off by doors that Pac-Man had to eat keys to open.
+A new power-up called Super Pellets allowed Pac-Man to “fly”, symbolized by his becoming larger and the ghosts becoming stretched and squashed to represent the change in perspective.
+He could also move faster by holding down the “Super Speed” button.
+Not only did this make him invulnerable to the ghosts, but it allowed him to go through the doors without needing the keys.
 The changes proved unpopular, making Super the least successful entry in the original franchise.

 Jr. Pac-Man cabinet art.